gleb-pp/game-booking-bot/README.md

 The developed bot allows students to book games on their own:

-- **Students** can view the list of available games, select a game and time slot.
+- **Students** can view the list of available games, select a game and appropriate timeslot.
 - **Employees** do not need to communicate with each student individually; they only need to indicate the available slots in the table.
 - **Non-technical users** can monitor the current list of games in Google Sheets table, where the bot indicates the statuses.